-One of the most read posts at Hawk Hill is our tutorial on how to convert a light fixture to a plug-in style lamp, but for some of the applications where a portable-chandelier lamp comes in handy, it can be easier and safer to use a different method than the one described in that article.
+One of my most-read posts – and the post that really got me taking my blog more seriously- is my tutorial on how to convert a light fixture to a plug-in style lamp, but for some of the applications where a portable-chandelier lamp comes in handy, it can be easier and safer to use a different method than the one described in that article.
 In this article, we’ll discuss how to safely splice together a chandelier (or any hard-wired electrical device) to an extension cord.

 What you’ll need:

 – Heat Gun or Mini Butane Torch (both work great for epoxy resin projects, as well)

 – Wire Strippers (scissors can work in a pinch if you are careful)

 Splicing A Light Fixture to an Extension Cord

 Light fixtures are, as the name indicates, usually “fixed” in place via permanent mounting.
 Converting a fixture, instead, to power via an extension cord frees you to be able to create dramatic lighting anywhere.

 1. With extension cord unplugged, use sharp scissors to cut off the female end of the extension cord (That’s the end you’d typically plug your vacuum, appliance, etc into- not the end that plugs into a wall outlet)

 2. Next, strip off a few inches of the outer covering of the extension cord.
 You should find within the cord a black wire, a white wire, and a green grounding wire.